North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

-The North Carolina Tar Heels (2-2, 0-0 ACC) and the Duke Blue Devils (3-1, 0-0 ACC) meet to try to take home the Victory Bell on Saturday, October 2, 2021 at Kenan Memorial Stadium.
-The Tar Heels are heavy, 19.5-point favorites.
-The total has been set at 71.5 points for this game.
+The Victory Bell is up for grabs when the North Carolina Tar Heels (2-2, 0-0 ACC) and the Duke Blue Devils (3-1, 0-0 ACC) take the field on Saturday, October 2, 2021 at Kenan Memorial Stadium.
+The Tar Heels are double-digit, 20-point favorites.
+The over/under is 72.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.